All About Ichiran Hakata Tonkotsu Ramen Instant Noodles

-“Ichiran (一蘭)” is a popular Fukuoka-based ramen chain offering Hakata-style Tonkotsu ramen with pork bone broth soup, which has many branches in and outside Japan.
+“Ichiran (一蘭)” is a Fukuoka-based popular ramen restaurant chain offering Hakata-style Tonkotsu ramen with pork bone broth soup, which has many branches in and outside of Japan.

 Known as one of the companies researching Tonkotsu ramen most enthusiastically, Ichiran is famous for having numerous fans around the world.

 Ichiran Hakata Tonkotsu Ramen Instant Noodle Soup

-Actually, I have never eaten Ichiran’s actual Tonkotsu ramen in the restaurant, but since I was very curious about the taste, I ordered their instant ramen on Amazon Japan for the first time and got this product yesterday.
+Actually, I have never eaten Ichiran’s actual Tonkotsu ramen in the restaurant, but since I was very curious about the taste, the other day I ordered their instant ramen for the first time on Amazon Japan and got this product yesterday.

-According to the description on the back of the package, the noodles, secret red powder, and liquid soup base have the features shown below respectively.
+According to the description on the back of the package, the noodles, secret red powder, and soup base liquid respectively have the features listed below.

 The noodles are Hakata-style thin straight noodles, which are produced by experienced noodle artisans using special, rare wheat flour.
-These noodles have a pleasant chewy, slippery texture.
+These noodles have a pleasantly chewy, slippery texture.

-The soup broth is super authentic as it was created through a process of trial and error over and over.
-It has no peculiar odor of pork bone and is characterized by its outstandingly rich umami taste.
+The soup broth is super authentic as it was created through a process of trial and error over and over again.
+With no peculiar odor of pork bone, the broth is characterized by its outstandingly rich umami taste.

 Ichiran’s Secret Red Powder

-The Ichiran’s secret red powder is a mix of various kinds of spices in addition to Ichimi Togarashi.
+This Ichiran’s secret red powder is a blend of various kinds of spices and Ichimi Togarashi.
 The spice mix has an exquisite taste balance.

-The cooking instructions for this instant Ichiran ramen are also on the back of the red bag.
-Additionally, there are 2 notes there concerning firmness of the noodles and spiciness of the soup broth.
+The cooking directions for this Ichiran ramen are also on the back of the red box.
+Additionally, there are 2 notes there concerning the firmness of the noodles and the spiciness of the soup broth.

 Firmness of Noodles